menandmice/micetro_docs/guides/implementation/cloud.rst

 Cisco Meraki
 """"""""""""
-A prerequisite for managing Meraki with Micetro is that the user needs to have a running instance of the Micetro DHCP Agent somewhere.
-For more information about the DHCP Agent, see :ref:`install-dhcp-controllers`.
-The user that is adding Meraki must also be a DHCP administrator.
+To manage Meraki with Micetro, it is required to have an operational instance of the Micetro DHCP Agent.
+For additional details about the DHCP Agent, see :ref:`install-dhcp-controllers`.
+Moreover, the user responsible for adding Meraki should have DHCP administrator privileges.

-When connecting to Meraki, the user must first fill in where the DHCP agent that should be used is running.
-Then the user must give Micetro a display name for the Service along with the API key used to connect to Meraki.
+When connecting to Meraki, you need to sepcify the location of the running DHCP.
+Next you must provide Micetro with a display name for the service and the API key to connect to Meraki.

 .. image:: ../../images/add-meraki.png
    :width: 50%